Charles K. Kao: Ancestry and family

-Kao's father Kao Chun-Hsiang (高君湘), originated from Jinshan County, Jiangsu, obtained his Juris Doctor from the University of Michigan Law School in 1925.
+Kao's father Kao Chun-Hsiang (高君湘), originally from Jinshan City (now a district of Shanghai City), obtained his Juris Doctor from the University of Michigan Law School in 1925.
 He was a judge at the Shanghai Concession and later a professor at Soochow University (then in Shanghai) Comparative Law School of China.
-Kao's mother originated from Baoshan County, Jiangsu.

-His grandfather Kao Hsieh was a scholar, poet, artist, and a leading figure of the South Society during the late Qing Dynasty.
+His grandfather Kao Hsieh was a scholar, poet, and artist.
 Several writers including Kao Hsü, Yao Kuang (姚光), and Kao Tseng (高增) were also Kao's close relatives.

 His father's cousin was astronomer Kao Ping-tse (Kao crater is named after him).
-Kao's younger brother Timothy Wu Kao (高鋙) is a civil engineer and Professor Emeritus at the Catholic University of America.
-His research is in hydrodynamics.
+Kao's younger brother Timothy Wu Kao (高鋙) is a civil engineer and professor emeritus at the Catholic University of America; his research is in hydrodynamics.

-Kao met his future wife Gwen May-Wan Kao (née Wong; 黃美芸) in London after graduation, when they worked together as engineers at Standard Telephones and Cables.
-She is British Chinese.
+Kao met his future wife Gwen May-Wan Kao (née Wong; 黃美芸) in London after graduation, when they worked together as engineers at STC.
+She was British Chinese.
 They were married in 1959 in London, and had a son and a daughter, both of whom reside and work in Silicon Valley, California.
 According to Kao's autobiography, Kao was a Catholic who attended Catholic Church while his wife attended the Anglican Communion.